nextcloud/documentation/admin_manual/configuration_server/reverse_proxy_configuration.rst

 ===========================
-Reverse Proxy Configuration
+Reverse proxy configuration
 ===========================

 Nextcloud can be run through a reverse proxy, which can cache static assets such as images, CSS or JS files, move the load of handling HTTPS to a different server or load balance between multiple servers.

-Defining Trusted Proxies
+Defining trusted proxies
 ------------------------

 For security, you must explicitly define the proxy servers that Nextcloud is to